-Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+Clock hours of lab: 20 Clock hours of lecture: 10 Clock hours of individual and small group tutoring: provided to student on an as-needed basis

 Length of time (1 hrs. per day, 5 days per wk.): 6 wks.

 This course examines basic interpersonal communication processes with practical applications for the business environment.
 Issues regarding crosscultural communications and ethical considerations in business communication are discussed.
 The course will emphasize planning, organizing and delivering oral presentations in business settings.